system76/docs/_articles/switch.md

 ### Document Editing

 [Libre Office](https://www.libreoffice.org) is included by default in Ubuntu, and is very similar to [Open Office](https://www.openoffice.org).
-There is a bit of a learning curve if coming from [Microsoft](https://www.office.com) programs, but the functionality is the same.
+There is a bit of a learning curve if you're coming from [Microsoft](https://www.office.com) programs, but the functionality is the same.
 Libre Office will open and save documents, spreadsheets, and presentations in Microsoft formats.
-Documents saved in the open document format will translate better both directions than the proprietary format, but the issues are fewer and fewer over time.
+Documents saved in the open document format will translate better both directions than the proprietary format.

 ![apple-documents](/images/switch/apple-documents.png)